chauff/cse1500-web-transcripts/Lecture-8.md

 ![NodeGoat not secure](img/L8-browser-warning.png)

-In addition it is worth noting that in recent years browsers have implemented support for the `Strict-Transport-Security` header, which allows Web applications to inform the browser that it should **only** be accessed via HTTPS.
+In addition it is worth noting that in recent years browsers have implemented support for the `Strict-Transport-Security` header, which allows web applications to inform the browser that it should **only** be accessed via HTTPS.
 This prevents attacks such as described in this [MDN article on the header field](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security):

 ```
 You log into a free WiFi access point at an airport and start surfing the web, visiting your